 Malaga, Spain: Today, I watched a girl take her mask off, put in on a statue of Picasso, and take a photo.
 Then she put the mask back on her face.
 She was not the first person I’ve seen do this.

 Malaga, Spain: At the bus stop, I was delighted for the first time to see everyone wearing masks properly.
-Then a woman moved hers completely off her mouth so she could loudly sneeze all over the glass and bench.
+Then a woman took her mask off so she could loudly sneeze all over the glass and bench.

-Malaga, Spain: I’m at the edge of the city taking photos of graffiti.
-I come around a corner and under the bridge I find two dozen people not wearing any masks and partying.
+Malaga, Spain: I’m at the edge of the city taking photos of graffiti and under the bridge I find two dozen people not wearing any masks and partying.
 I should report this illegal gathering to the police but somehow even though I’m alone, live with no people, and wear a mask at all times, I’m also breaking the Spanish lockdown laws.

 Flight to the United Kingdom: The flight attendant tells the old man on the plane to his mask back on.
 He complies, waits until she leaves, and takes it back off.

 Skopje, Macedonia: The minibus driver isn’t wearing a mask.
 So to recap, his job is spending long amounts of time with people traveling to and from destinations around the world.
-He’s also smoking while driving, which seems like the least of my problems these days.
+He’s also smoking while driving, although secondhand smoke seems like the least of my problems these days.

 Luton, United Kingdom: This guy at the Luton airport may look fifty, but the expression on his maskless face is that of a rebellious teen just daring anyone to ask him to follow basic safety guidelines in a crowded airport.
-The two policemen that walk by him do nothing.
+Two policemen walk by him and say nothing.

-Prilep, Macedonia: The man at the table next to me, wearing his mask under his chin, is shouting into his phone at a rapid clip.
-He is polite though and is turned away from his friend at the table and spit shouting right at me.
+Prilep, Macedonia: The man at the table next to me, also wearing his mask under his chin, is shouting into his phone at a rapid clip.
+To protect his friend from his spit shouting, he has politely turned in the direction of my table.

-Skopje, Macedonia: He’s a young guy, in his twenties sitting in front of me on the crowded bus with his mask dangling off his face on one ear.
+Skopje, Macedonia: He’s a young guy, in his twenties sitting in front of me on the crowded bus with his mask dangling off his.
 When we disembark off the bus at Matka Canyon, a nearly empty nature area, he puts the mask back on.

-Gevgelija, Macedonia: The man in front of me at the bus station knows I’m behind him, but doesn’t care when he releases a very, long wet fart.
-But guess what?
-I’m wearing a mask so it mostly doesn’t bother me.
+Gevgelija, Macedonia: The man in front of me at the bus station knows I’m behind him, but doesn’t care when he releases a very long and very wet fart.
+This has nothing to do with COVID, but I am happy that I’m wearing my mask.